comdar16/GetPos/README.md

 # GetPos
-TShock plugin that will show you your coordinates.
+TShock plugin that will show you your position coordinates.

+Made by Comdar.